About the School

 About the Program

-After 40 years of excellence in early childhood education, our expansion welcomed the inaugural primary-grade class in 2012.
-We currently offer a thriving K-7 grade community; our inaugural 8th grade graduating class will roll out 2017-18.
+After 40 years of excellence in early childhood education, our expansion welcomed the inaugural primary-grade class in 2012, and our inaugural 8th grade will graduate in spring of 2018.

 Marylhurst has defined itself as a progressive school that prides itself in developmentally appropriate practices.
 To that end, we believe that expansion through eighth grade fills a niche and conveys what we believe to be an inherent truth: childhood continues through eighth grade.
 The arbitrary separation of the middle years of childhood – 11, 12, and 13-year-olds, offers them no benefits regarding their development.
 Extensive research has been done to support a K-8 model and, in fact, it supports the development of children.
 When we looked at themes that define quality middle school programs, it became clear that 6-8th grade at Marylhurst was a natural extension of what our preschool through 5th grade exemplifies.